michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0028.md

 - v: look at thoughtfully; observe deep in thought
 - v: consider as a possibility
 ### Family
-contemplate: contemplated, contemplates, contemplating, contemplation, contemplative+;contemplation: contemplations, self-contemplation;contemplative: contemplatively, contemplativeness, contemplatives
+- contemplate: contemplated, contemplates, contemplating, contemplation, contemplative+
+- contemplation: contemplations, self-contemplation
+- contemplative: contemplatively, contemplativeness, contemplatives
 ### Examples
 - He contemplated a career in the N.F.L., but he tore his anterior cruciate ligament in practice and never regained top form.
 - The artist prefers to ponder her subjects as they contemplate.